 Overview

-The Higher Diploma in German at University College Cork shall consist of modules to the value of 60 credits taken from a range of existing Second and Final Arts modules in the relevant subject.
+The German course, University College Cork shall consist of modules to the value of 60 credits taken from a range of existing Second and Final Arts modules in the relevant subject.
 For any given subject, the programme of study to be followed may differ for each individual student, depending on the individual's background, preferred area of specialisation etc.

 Courses include: